wandb/docs/docs/guides/launch/add-jobs-to-queue.md

 2. Select **Launch** within the **Applications** section of the left sidebar.
 3. Select the **All entities** dropdown and select the entity to filter with.

 A list of queues will appear in the Launch workspace.
-From left to right, each queue listed will show the name of the queue, the entity the queue belongs to, the compute resource configured for that queue and the state of the queue.
+From left to right, each queue listed shows the name of the queue, the entity the queue belongs to, the compute resource configured for that queue and the state of the queue.

 For example, in the following image, we have a queue called **Starter queue**.
 It belongs the the wandb entity.
 The queue is configured to use Docker.
 And the queue is in an **inactive (Not running)** state.